 - 8 small corn tortillas warmed or charred

-- 1 cup fresh cilantro leaves plus more for garnish
+- 1 cup fresh cilantro leaves and stems plus more for garnish

 - 1/2 ripe avocado slice remaining half and use as garnish

 - 1/2 fresh jalapeño seeds removed

 - Preheat oven to 425°F. Toss squash with oil, chipotle spice rub, and 1/2 tsp. salt; arrange in a single layer on a rimmed baking sheet.
 Bake for 15 minutes.Remove from oven and add poblano pepper slices; toss to incorporate with oil, spices, and squash.
 Place pan back in the oven for another 15 minutes, or until squash is fork-tender.

 - Meanwhile, prepare Avocado Sauce by combining cilantro, avocado, orange juice, oil, lime juice, jalapeño, and salt in a blender; blend until smooth.